 Professional Indemnity insurance for Contractors

-Professional Indemnity Insurance (PII) is important for individuals who are engaged in some form of professional service or provide professional advice to their clients.
-PII is necessary as it protects an individual from the risk of getting into a dispute or being challenged by a unsatisfied client.
-It will provide an individual with professional representation, and pay for indemnity in case a client effectively sues for mistakes made as a contractor.
+Professional Indemnity Insurance (PII) is important for contractor/individuals who are engaged in some form of professional service or provide professional advice to their clients.
+Professional Indemnity Insurance (PII) is necessary as it protects a contractor/ individuals from the risk of getting into a dispute or being challenged by AN unsatisfied client.
+Professional Indemnity Insurance (PII) will provide a contractor/individual with professional representation, and pay for indemnity in case a client effectively sues for mistakes made as a contractor.
 These mistakes could be in the form of:

 - Negligence in the form of incorrect advice, or misrepresented data

 - Contract breach, such as in the supply of software and hardware to a client